vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/compile-contracts.md

 }
 ```

 Now we have a contract and we can compile it.
-The compile command will generate everything needed for deployment in the `build` directory.
+The `compile` command will generate everything needed for the deployment in the `build` directory.
 ```
 $ truffle compile
 ```